Emanuele Felice: Biography

-A native of Vasto, he holds a degree in Economics from the University of Bologna, a doctorate in Economic History from the University of Pisa, and then specialized at the London School of Economics, Pompeu Fabra University, and Harvard University.
+A native of Lanciano, he holds a degree in Economics from the University of Bologna, a doctorate in Economic History from the University of Pisa, and then specialized at the London School of Economics, Pompeu Fabra University, and Harvard University.

 Since 2022, he has been full professor of economic policy at the IULM University of Milan, where he teaches Economics of Culture and Economic History.
 In 2021 and 2022 he is also a Lecturer at LUISS, Luiss University, in Economic History.
 In 2015 and 2016 he was a columnist for La Stampa, from 2017 to 2020 he was a columnist for La Repubblica and L'Espresso, from 2020 he is a columnist for the daily newspaper Domani (newspaper).

 In 2017, at the age of 40, he was awarded four full professorships (in Economic Policy, Applied Economics, Economic History, and Contemporary History).

 In 2024, he is the curator of the first Critical Economics Festival, organized in Milan by the Giangiacomo Feltrinelli Foundation.